Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Penn State has not yet combined with its opponents to score more than 60.5 points in a game this season.
+- Penn State and its opponents have not yet combined to score more than 61 points in a game this season.

-- The combined points per game average of the two teams, 76.2, is 15.7 points more than Saturday's over/under.
+- The two teams combine to score 76.2 points per game, 15.2 more than the total in this contest.

-- This contest's over/under is 27.2 points above the 33.3 these two squads combine to surrender per game this season.
+- These two squads combine to allow 33.3 points per game, 27.7 fewer than this contest's over/under.

-- Buckeyes games this season feature an average total of 63.6 points, a number 3.1 points higher than Saturday's over/under.
+- The Buckeyes and their opponents have scored an average of 63.6 points per game in 2021, 2.6 more than Saturday's total.

 Ohio State Stats and Trends